Key Takeaways

 Think of Apple Music’s sync with Apple Watch workouts, or how users control Spotify from their Peloton or Echo devices.

-To deliver a seamless and scalable music streaming experience, it's essential to break down the best music streaming app features across the three key stakeholders in your app: users, artists, and administrators.
+To deliver a seamless and scalable music streaming experience, it's essential to break down the best music streaming app features across the three key stakeholders in your app: users, artists, and admins.

 Below is a breakdown of features by panel: